openvinotoolkit/openvino/docs/get_started/get_started_macos.md

 - **One or more media files**.
 The media is typically a video file, but can be a still photo.
 - **One or more target device** on which you run inference.
 The target device can be the CPU, or VPU accelerator.

 ### Build the Code Samples and Demo Applications

-The Image Classification Sample that was automatically compiled when you ran the Image Classification demo script.
+The Image Classification Sample that was automatically compiled when you ran the Image Classification sample script.
 The binary file is in the `~/inference_engine_cpp_samples_build/intel64/Release` directory.

 You can also build all available sample code and demo applications from the source files delivered with the OpenVINO toolkit.
 To learn how to do this, see the instructions in the [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md) and [Demo Applications Overview](@ref omz_demos) sections.